JonathanSchubert/aws-lambda-python-build/README.md

 # aws-lambda-python-build

-Build, test and ship an AWS lambda function package with custom Python modules:
+Build, test and ship an AWS lambda function package with custom Python modules

-## Preparations:
+## Preparations
 1. Put the Python program and the requirements.txt in `./app`
 2. Adapt the configuration in `./config_pipeline.cfg` to your needs